Amanda Sater, Baroness Sater

 Amanda Jacqueline Sater, Baroness Sater (born 21 June 1963) is a British marketing executive and magistrate.
 Sater has sat on several charitable boards.

 Career

 Sater's professional career was spent in marketing and she has been a director of the Institute of Sales Promotion.

 Sater has served on the boards of several organisations including Addaction, the British Lung Foundation, the Youth Justice Board, and the Metropolitan Police Authority.
-Satar has served as chair of the charity StreetGames and the Queen's Club Foundation.
+Sater has served as chair of the charity StreetGames and the Queen's Club Foundation.
 In her youth Sater was a Welsh county and national tennis player and took part on the junior tennis tour.
 She is currently president of Tennis Wales.

 Sater has served as a magistrate and has sat for 16 years on the Inner London Youth Bench.

 Recognition

 Sater was nominated for a life peerage by Theresa May in May 2018.
 On 20 June, she was created Baroness Sater, of Kensington in the Royal Borough of Kensington and Chelsea.
+Her official title is The Baroness Sater.